ikramulhaqueoli/random-webapi-practice-nestJS/README.md

 - Updates profile.
 - All the fields are optional.
 - Only updates the properties that are given.
+- Zodiac and Horoscope is updated when birthday is updated.

 ```http
 PUT /api/updateProfile